-We are thrilled to bring you our new set of 3 cookie cutters which includes Koru (spiral), Hei Matau (Fish Hook) and Pikorua (double twist) shaped cookie cutters.
+We are thrilled to bring you our cookie cutter set launched in July 2021 which is now called the Koru set of 3 cookie cutters which includes Koru (spiral), Hei Matau (Fish Hook) and Pikorua (double twist) shaped cookie cutters.
 Bring one of a kind Māori designs into your kitchen and make uniquely shaped cookies with Kaumātua inspired Kuki Reka Kani, loosely translated as cookie cutters.

 They also make wonderful gifts for your favourite people, should provide hours of creating and innovating in your own kitchen and the best part is no one else currently sells cookie cutters quite like these Kaumātua inspired creations.